+Market risk

-The Consumer Group's financial results are constantly exposed to market risk.
-The Consumer Group is subject to fluctuations in interest rates and other market risks, which may materially and adversely affect the Consumer Group and its profitability
+The Consumer Group is subject to fluctuations in interest rates and other market risks, which could have a material adverse effect

 Changes in market interest rates could affect the interest rates charged on interest earning assets in a different manner to that paid on interest bearing liabilities.
 This difference could result in an increase in interest expenses relative to interest income leading to a reduction in our net interest income.
 Rising interest rates may also bring about an increase in the non-performing loan portfolio.
-Interest rates are sensitive to many factors beyond our control, including increased regulation of the financial sector, monetary policies, domestic and international economic and political conditions and other factors.